Arielcchy/workoutGears/README.md

 This app uses javascript, ES6, paypal sandbox.

 User instructions:
+1. fresh the webpage and click the bin icon once before using it.
-1. enter "Hello" in the chat bot
+2. enter "Hello" in the chat bot.
-2. enter Arabic number when it comes to amount
+3. enter Arabic number when it comes to amount.